yt-li/yt-li.github.io/biography.md

 ### Research

-Yitong Li`s current research includes control techniques, modeling framework, dynamic analysis of power systems consisting of both power converters and synchronous generators.
+Yitong Li`s current research includes control techniques, modeling framework, and dynamic analysis of composite multi-machine power systems consisting of both power electronic converters and synchronous generators.
 He also has general interests in advanced algorithms, control structures, and analysis tools for future low-carbon smart grids.

+Yitong is one of the organizers and main contributors of an open-source tool [(SimplexPowerSystem)](https://https://github.com/Future-Power-Networks/Power-System-Analysis-Toolbox) for power system analysis.

 ### Honors and Awards